 Up to 16 weeks before departure – retention of deposit and flight costs.

-After 16 weeks before departure – retention booked and the cancellation charges set out in these conditions will be due.
+After 16 weeks before departure – retention of deposit and flight costs, and the following cancellation charges will apply:

 soon as possible.